FREQUENTLY ASKED QUESTIONS

-A: We have performed quality control tests on our bags time and time again and provided they have not been opened and exposed to outside air, they will keep at room temperature for six months or longer without growing any mold or bacteria.
-However, we do like to say for best results store them in a refrigerator and use them within 30 days.
+We have performed quality control tests on our bags time and time again and provided they have not been opened and exposed to outside air, they can keep at room temperature for six months or longer.

 Q: How are Your bags of grain able to last that long?

 A: This is all made possible because of sterilization.

 The grain is stored in sealed bags with almost all oxygen removed.

 This will kept them in almost a suspended like state (think of food stored in a food saver bag).

 The key is the oxygen.
 Molds and bacterias that break down the grain and cause contaminates need air to live.
 Without it they will not grow.

 When you remove the bags of grain from their packaging, unroll them and expose the filter patch, the bag will begin to let in outside air and breath through this filter.

 This is what allows a desired culture to grow once introduced to the substrate.

 Q: How is your grain processed?